 In February 2022, Darktrace detected the compromise of three SaaS accounts within a customer’s Office 365 environment.
-This incident provides an effective use case for highlighting how Darktrace for SaaS and Antigena Email can work together to alert to unusual logins, app permission changes, new email rules and outbound spam.
-It also emphasizes an instance where Antigena SaaS could have been set to autonomous mode and stopped additional compromise.
+This incident provides an effective use case for highlighting how Darktrace/Apps and Darktrace/Email can work together to alert to unusual logins, app permission changes, new email rules and outbound spam.
+It also emphasizes an instance where Darktrace RESPOND/Apps could have been set to autonomous mode and stopped additional compromise.

 Account A was logged into from a rare IP from Nigeria with the BAV2ROPC user agent which is commonly associated with SaaS account attacks.
 BAV2ROPC stands for ‘Basic Authentication Version 2 Resource Owner Password Credential’ and is commonly used by old email apps such as iOS Mail.
 It is often seen in SaaS/email account compromises where accounts have ‘legacy authentication’ enabled.
 This is because, even if multi-factor authentication (MFA) is activated, legacy protocols like IMAP/POP3 are not configured for MFA and so do not result in an MFA notification being sent.

 Account A then created a new email rule which was named as a single full stop.
 Attackers commonly create new email rules to give themselves persistent access by using the ability to forward certain emails to external email accounts they own.
 This means that even if the account’s password is changed or MFA is turned on, the attacker keeps getting the forwarded emails as long as the rule remains in place.
 In this case, the attacker configured the new email rule using the following fields and features: